Neighborhoods

 vacant properties rehabilitated

-families graduated from FLA
+families graduated from Family Leadership Academy

 NBT and its partners will have contributed to the growth of local entrepreneurs and small businesses by: